 - Bringing Herne Bay more into line with other successful seaside towns, by having more car-free, open spaces, rather than a busy road running the length of the prom.

-I hope you are willing to keep an open mind and consider the impact of the project afresh once it has been completed and in operation for a few months.
-Like most people, I think further changes are needed and I will continue to channel your feedback to the council officers so that improvements can be made.
+Once the works have been completed and the scheme in operation for a few months, we will see how it is working in practice.
+I suspect further changes may be needed and I will continue to channel your feedback to the council officers so that improvements can be made.

 Frequently Asked Questions